-Robot sports game team of Humanoid Robot School of Robotics, Kwangwoon University, Republic of Korea
+Robot sports game team of Humanoid Robot School of Robotics, Kwangwoon University, Republic of Korea srtt624@naver.com

 Abstract.
-This extended abstract presents RO:BIT's plans to improve gait and motion control primarily for Robocup 2024.
+This extended abstract presents RO:BIT's plans to improve gait and motion control primarily for Robocup 2025.
 It is based on the problems and lessons learned from our participation in previous RoboCup competitions.

-Keywords: Walking control, Motion control, Vision
+Keywords: Walking control, Motion control, Vision, Capture Point Walking